supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 In this task, you will create a detection for **Attack 1** on the host with the Security Events connector and Sysmon installed.

-1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Login to WIN1 virtual machine with the password as provided in the Environment tab.

-2. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

-3. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account for admin provided by your lab hosting provider and then select **Next**.
+1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account for admin provided by your lab hosting provider and then select **Next**.

-4. In the **Enter password** dialog box, copy and paste in the **Tenant Password** for admin provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** for admin provided by your lab hosting provider and then select **Sign in**.

-5. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-6. Select your Microsoft Sentinel Workspace you created earlier.
+1. Select your Microsoft Sentinel Workspace you created earlier.

-7. Select **Logs** from the General section.
+1. Select **Logs** from the General section.

-8. First, you need to see where the data is stored.
+1. First, you need to see where the data is stored.
 Since you just performed the attacks.
 Set the Log Time Range to **Last 24 hours**.

-9. Run the following KQL Statement
+1. Run the following KQL Statement

 ```KQL
 search "temp\\startup.bat"